Charles Brandon, 1st Duke of Suffolk: Marriage to Mary Tudor

-Technically, this was treason as Charles Brandon had married a royal princess without King Henry's consent.
-Thus, King Henry VIII was outraged, and the privy council urged that Charles should be imprisoned or executed.
-He was only saved from King Henry's anger by Wolsey and from the affection that the King had for both his sister and for him.
-Hence, the couple got off easily and were charged only with a heavy fine of £24,000 to be paid to the King in yearly instalments of £1000, as well as the whole of Mary's dowry from King Louis XII of £200,000, together with her plate and jewels.
-Nonetheless, the fine was later reduced by the King.
-They were then openly married at Greenwich Hall on 13 May 1515 in the presence of King Henry VIII and his courtiers.
-The Duke of Suffolk had been already twice married, to Margaret Neville (the widow of John Mortimer) and to Anne Browne, to whom he had been betrothed before his marriage with Margaret Neville.
-Anne Browne died in 1511, but Margaret Neville, from whom he had obtained a declaration of nullity on the ground of consanguinity, was still living.
-He secured in 1528 a bull from Pope Clement VII that assured the legitimacy of his marriage with Mary Tudor.
+Technically, this was treason as Brandon had married a royal princess without the King's consent.
+Henry was outraged, and the privy council urged that Brandon should be imprisoned or executed.
+He was only saved from the King's anger by Wolsey smoothing things over and from the affection that the King had for both his sister and for him.
+The couple got off relatively lightly and were charged only with a heavy fine of £24,000 to be paid to the King in yearly instalments of £1000, as well as the whole of Mary's dowry from Louis XII of £200,000, together with her plate and jewels.
+Nonetheless, Henry later reduced the fine.
+The couple were then openly married at Greenwich Hall on 13 May 1515 in the presence of the King and his courtiers.
+The Duke of Suffolk already had been twice married, to Margaret Neville (the widow of John Mortimer) and to Anne Browne, to whom he had been betrothed before his marriage with Neville.
+Browne died in 1511, but Neville, from whom he had obtained a declaration of nullity on the ground of consanguinity, was still living.
+Brandon secured in 1528 a bull from Pope Clement VII that assured the legitimacy of his marriage with Mary Tudor.

-Mary died on 25 June 1533, and in September of the same year, Charles married his ward, the 14-year-old Katherine Willoughby (1519–1580), suo jure Baroness Willoughby de Eresby.
+Mary died on 25 June 1533, and in September of the same year, Brandon married his ward, the 14-year-old Katherine Willoughby (1519–1580), suo jure Baroness Willoughby de Eresby.
 Katherine had been betrothed to his eldest surviving son, Henry, Earl of Lincoln, but the boy was too young to marry.
-Not desiring to risk losing Katherine's lands, Charles married her himself in the end.
+The Earl of Lincoln died in 1534.

-By Katherine Willoughby, he had his two youngest sons who showed great promise, Henry (1535–1551) and Charles (c.
+With Willoughby, Brandon had his two youngest sons, who showed great promise: another Henry (1535–1551) and Charles (c.
 1537–1551), who later became Dukes of Suffolk.
 However, they eventually died of the sweating sickness within an hour of each other.

-Between 1536–1543, Charles gave his London residence Suffolk Place, rebuilt by him in fine Renaissance style in 1522, to King Henry VIII in exchange for Norwich Place on the Strand, London.
-He also leased Hoxne manor at this time.
+Between 1536–1543, Brandon gave his London residence Suffolk Place, rebuilt by him in fine Renaissance style in 1522, to Henry VIII in exchange for Norwich Place on the Strand, London.
+He also leased Hoxne Hall at this time.